01732 496 523

 Key Factors Affecting Basement Tanking Costs

-• Type of Structure: Is it a basement conversion or extension?
-Is it underpinned, is it a new or an existing structure?
-Is it built from reinforced concrete or brickwork?
-Is it a listed/historic property or a new build?
-All these factors and more will heavily influence the type of products that can be specified and installed to deliver your waterproofing system.
+• Type of Structure: Is it a conversion, extension, or new build?
+Is it underpinned?
+Is the structure reinforced concrete or brickwork?
+Is the property historic or modern?
+These factors heavily influence which products can be specified and installed.

 How to Get a Price for a Basement Tanking Project

-Members of the Newton Specialist Basement Contractor (NSBC) network, for example, are required to fulfil strict membership criteria to demonstrate their expertise and qualify as NSBCs.
-This includes carrying the Certificated Surveyor in Structural Waterproofing (CSSW) qualification, provided by the Property Care Association (PCA), as well as independent insurance and financial vetting processes, amongst other requirements.
+Members of the Newton Specialist Basement Contractor (NSBC) network are required to fulfil strict membership criteria to demonstrate their expertise.
+They must qualify as NSBCs.
+This includes carrying the Certificated Surveyor in Structural Waterproofing (CSSW) qualification.
+It is provided by the Property Care Association (PCA).
+They must also undergo independent insurance and financial vetting processes.
+Additionally, they must meet other requirements.

 The result is that Newton Specialist Contractors can: